-- BOCES CTE Salary Cap Increase Modernize and incentivize creation of high quality CTE programs by updating reimbursement for BOCES aid for CTE programs and Special Services Aid. - Safe and Supportive Schools Improve support to school districts to better ensure that all students are able to attend school in a safe building with a positive learning environment. - Tenure & Seniority Protections for Bilingual and ESOL Teachers/TAs Require that in an event of the abolition of a position, that districts consider whether the retention of a less senior teacher/teaching assistant is necessary for the school to provide bilingual/ESOL instruction - Professional Licensure for DACA Recipients Allow eligible DACA recipients to obtain professional licensure to ensure equal access to workplace opportunities. - Institutional Accreditation Authorize an account for the collection of fees related to accreditation services to provide much needed capacity to the office of College and University Evaluation.
+- BOCES CTE Salary Cap & Special Services Aid Increase Modernize and incentivize creation of high quality CTE programs by updating reimbursement for BOCES aid for CTE programs and Special Services Aid. - Safe and Supportive Schools Improve support to school districts to better ensure that all students are able to attend school in a safe building with a positive learning environment. - Tenure and Seniority Protections for Bilingual and ESOL Teachers and Teacher Assistants Require that in an event of the abolition of a position, that districts consider whether the retention of a less senior teacher or teaching assistant is necessary for the school to provide bilingual/ESOL instruction. - Professional Licensure for DACA Recipients Allow eligible DACA recipients to obtain professional licensure to ensure equal access to workplace opportunities. - Institutional Accreditation Authorize an account for the collection of fees related to accreditation services to provide much needed capacity to the office of College and University Evaluation.